awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/sagemaker.rst

 Once the :ref:`distributed processing setup<gsprocessing_distributed_setup>` is complete, you can use Amazon SageMaker launch scripts to launch distributed processing jobs with AWS resources.
-To demonstrate the usage of GSProcessing on Amazon SageMaker, we will execute the same output in the :ref:`GSProcessing Output<gsp-examining-output>` .
+To demonstrate the usage of GSProcessing on Amazon SageMaker, we will execute the same output as in :ref:`GSProcessing Output<gsp-examining-output>` .

 Build the docker image for partition jobs on SageMaker